How it all started

 In recent years, I have had the opportunity to expand the range of the cleanups worldwide in places like Bahamas, Mexico, Thailand and many others.”

 Organization is the key.
 All the Shark Awareness & Ocean Conservation Seminars participants, professional divers, and volunteers are responsible for the beach cleanups, whereas Katerina and other professional divers are responsible for the underwater cleanups.

-Participants (students, parents, educators, volunteers, and divers) gather at the area to be cleaned.
-The cleanup is done with the use of disposable gloves and special butterfly nets.
+Participants (students, parents, educators, volunteers, and divers) gather at the area for the briefing.
+The cleanup is done with the use of reusable equipment (gloves, sacs, bags) and special mesh bags.

 The following steps occur: Trash and marine debris removing weighing.
 Careful waste sorting according to different kinds of material (plastic, glass, metal, wood, etc.) with the help of the volunteers and the co-operating Public or Private Organizations.
 Transportation of trash to special recycling sites recording all the debris removed in an international data base.

 The results of the cleanups are saved in the Project Aware database; there is official record of the number of square meters cleaned and garbage collected.